Aylamccarthy/cobh-childrens-theatre/README.md

 Website behaved as expected, error message was displayed and the form did not submit.

-_Scenario Six - Incorrect email format_
+_Scenario Five - Incorrect email format_

 Steps to test:

-1. Navigate to Cobh Children's Theatre - Sign Up Page
+1. Navigate to [Cobh children's Theatre](https://aylamccarthy.github.io/cobh-childrens-theatre/) Sign up page.
 2. Scroll down to the form and input the following data:
  Child's Full Name: John McCarthy
     - Parent/Guardian's Full Name: